irfanhakim-as/orked/README.md

 ### MetalLB load balancer

+> [!NOTE]
+> This script requires you to designate at least a single private IP address to be allocated to the MetalLB load balancer.

 - [MetalLB](https://metallb.universe.tf) is a load-balancer implementation for bare metal Kubernetes clusters, using standard routing protocols.

 - This script automates the deployment and configuration of MetalLB using a set of predefined configurations and user-reserved private IP addresses.